cheese1/medusawiki/Show-indexer-updating.md

 ### Calculating previous seasons.
 For these the airdate of the last episode is taken.
 The following formula wil be used.
 The delta will be taken from the airdate compared to now.

-The next update is calculated by dividing the delta of the last air date by 200.
+The next update is calculated by dividing the delta of the last air date by **100**.
-**Maybe this divider should be adjusted.
-As a show for which a new episodes hasn't aired for a year, could wait longer then 43 hours, for it's next check up.**

 | last air date | delta seconds | next update seconds | next update hours |
 |--------------|---------------|---------------------|-------------------|